 Ice cider is wildly popular and has its own Protected Geographical Indication (PGI).
 High in sugar but balanced by a natural acidity, it’s the perfect end-of-night complement with deserts or with blue cheeses.

 Don’t worry, "still" doesn’t mean it can’t add pizzazz to your evening.
 Just like a still wine, it simply means it’s not sparkling; so, sans bubbles.
 Which makes it an excellent substitute for white wine.
-Give it a try with this mac’ n cheese recipe; go for a dry cider and you’ll be blown away.
+Give it a try with these mac-and-cheese bites; go for a dry cider and you’ll be blown away.

 There’s a bubbly for everyone, from dry to sweet.
 A fitting choice come aperitif time or at the end of a meal, or even in a spritz-like cocktail with a Quebec bitter liqueur.
 It’s so good and so easy to make; grab your wine glass and follow these three simple steps to cocktail-heaven: